top of page

 529 W. Johnny Lytle Ave.

 The church started this garden to provide a healthy resource of vegetables grown from seeds and nourished by love.
-Since 2021, the garden has yielded tomatoes, cucumbers, squash, sweet potatoes, zucchini, and corn, which are shared with the community.
+Since 2021, the garden has yielded tomatoes, cucumbers, squash, zucchini, green beans, okra, greens, and peppers, which are shared with the community.

 Dorothy Bacon Memorial Park